Helperbird/website/src/pages/blog/is-helperbird-safe.md

 url: blog/is-helperbird-safe/
 tags: blog
 blog_cat:  Guide
-cardTitle: Is Helperbird free to use?
+cardTitle: Is Helperbird safe to use?
-blog_snip: Is Helperbird free to use?
+blog_snip: Is Helperbird safe to use?

 cat: Blog